Understanding Canopy Growth's Unusual Options Activity | Benzinga

 Understanding Canopy Growth's Unusual Options Activity

-Shares of Canopy Growth (NASDAQ:CGC) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $19.73.
+Canopy Growth (NASDAQ:CGC) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $20.21 following the option alert.

 - Trade Type: CALL